oylsister/ZombieSharp/README.md

     "MotherZombieRatio": 7.0, // Mother Zombie Spawn ratio (14 players / 7.0 ratio = 2 Mother zombie)
     "TeleportMotherZombie": true, // Teleport mother zombie to spawn after get infected (Useful for Zombie Escape) "EnableOnWarmup": false, // Enable Infection in warmup round or not?, this is not recommend to enable as it has potential memory corrupt to the server.
-    "RepeatKillerThreshold": 3.0, // Repeat Killer Threshould to prevent zombie dying from respawn over and over again.
-(This is not approve by S2ZE as they have implemented the respawn trigger in the map instead.)
+    "RepeatKillerThreshold": 0.0, // Repeat Killer Threshould to prevent zombie dying from respawn over and over again.
+(Should disable it since ZE map has logic_relay trigger respawn.)
     "Human_Default": "human_default", // Default Human Class
     "Zombie_Default": "zombie_default", // Default Zombie Class
     "Mother_Zombie": "motherzombie" // Default Mother Zombie Class